 Our congregation has been serving God and His people in Madison County for more than a century.
 Although we were officially founded as an independent congregation in 1899, our history begins earlier, around 1893.
 In that year, the minister of Richmond's First Christian Church recognized the need for spiritual education and worship opportunities in the eastern section of Richmond.
 During a tent revival in 1895, fifty new Christians were baptized and a group began to visualize a mission to be located on Big Hill Avenue.
-About $600 (equivalent to about $125,00 in 2009 dollars, based upon average wages) was raised and a treasurer was named.
 That was the first vision for our congregation and its first stewardship campaign.

 Despite the initial enthusiasm, the project proceeded slowly.
 A lot was purchased on Big Hill Avenue and enough rough lumber to construct the building was donated.
 Nothing more happened until 1896, when construction began on the building.
 The new church building was dedicated in 1898 and an organized Bible School was held there each Sunday.
 In 1899 a minister was called to preach two Sundays per month.
 At this point Big Hill Avenue Christian Church became an independent congregation with twenty charter members.